-If we lose a significant portion of business from one or more of our largest customers, our revenue could fluctuate and decrease significantly in the longer term, which could have a material adverse long-term impact on our business.
+Losing a significant portion of business from one or more of our largest customers could lead to significant revenue decreases in the longer term, which could have a material adverse impact on our business and our results of operations.

-Most of our customer relationships are not exclusive and in certain circumstances may be terminated by our customers.
+Most of our customer relationships are not exclusive and may be terminated by our customers.
 Our customers can reassess their commitments to us at any time in the future and/or develop their own competitive services.
 Accordingly, our business agreements with these customers may not reduce the risk inherent in our business that customers may terminate their relationships with us in favor of relationships with our competitors, or for other reasons, or might not meet their contractual obligations to us.